El-Potato-Slayer/How-to-attach-an-image-with-Rails-Active-Storage/README.md

 # How to attach an image with Rails Active Storage
-This guide makes use of a generated scaffold and makes use of a params controller method and a `form_with` form helper
+This guide makes use of a generated scaffold, where the model is `Car`, and makes use of a params controller method and a `form_with` form helper

 ## Setup
 Within the project: